MagicDuck/grug-far.nvim/README.md

 ### Syncing results lines back to originating files

 It is possible to sync the text of the lines in the results area back to their originating files.
+This allows for free-form editing of results within the grug-far buffer, or even the old `%s/foo/bar`.
 There are 3 types of actions that can accomplish this operation:
 1. `Sync Line` - syncs current line
 2. `Sync All` - syncs all lines